lguez/NetCDF95/docs/usage.md

 ## Building the consumer program with CMake

-If you installed NetCDF95 with CMake and your program using NetCDF95 is also built with CMake, then download [`FindNetCDF_Fortran.cmake`](https://github.com/lguez/cmake/blob/master/FindNetCDF_Fortran.cmake) into your consumer program directory and add the following lines to the file `CMakeLists.txt` for your program:
+If you build your program using NetCDF95 with CMake, then download [`FindNetCDF_Fortran.cmake`](https://github.com/lguez/cmake/blob/master/FindNetCDF_Fortran.cmake) into your consumer program directory and add the following lines to the file `CMakeLists.txt` for your program: